 What are some of the pros and cons of sending a recorded audition?

 A live audition is ideal.
 It offers an opportunity for a two-way interview between you and the school.
 You get to experience the campus, hopefully get a lesson from a faculty in whose private studio you may end up, determine how well you fit in with other students, and much more.
 Some schools like Penn State School of Music, also evaluate you for merit scholarships at the live audition.

 “It’s so easy to send recordings, particularly now that videos can just get uploaded from a central place.
-However, it’s increasingly more difficult to get a sense of whether or not a student really wants to come if they just send a recording,” says Amy Mertz, assistant director for admissions and community programs at Syracuse University’s Setnor School of Music in upstate New York.
+However, it’s increasingly more difficult to get a sense of whether or not a student really wants to come if they just send a recording,” says Amy Mertz, who worked as assistant director for admissions and community programs at Syracuse University’s Setnor School of Music in upstate New York.